vechain-energy/hardhat-plain/README.md

 yarn add --dev hardhat @vechain/web3-providers-connex @vechain/hardhat-vechain @vechain/hardhat-web3 @vechain/hardhat-ethers
 ```

-Noteworthy is the use of ethers in v5, due an incompatibility with the `@vechain/hardhat-vechain` module.

 # Init Hardhat

 Using hardhat, a template project can be created: